On weekends, project work is put on hold to allow Fellows to go out and enjoy being abroad

 More than gaining international business experience, Beacon Fellows gain cultural perspective, too.
 By visiting nearby cities, exploring the host city, speaking with locals, and otherwise immersing themselves in foreign culture, Fellows deepen and broaden their understanding of not only business abroad, but also people, cultures, and lives, too.

-On weekends, Fellows enjoy being abroad in two main ways: Saturday excursions and independent time to travel and explore by yourself or with friends.
+On weekends, Fellows enjoy being abroad in two main ways: Saturday excursions and independent time on Sundays to travel and explore by yourself or with friends.

 Independent Free Time

-Fellows have free time in the evenings after work and on the weekends.
+Fellows have free time in the evenings after work and on Sundays.
 While most Fellows elects to stay in their host city on the weekends and enjoy the local culture and attractions, some Fellows venture out beyond their host city to nearby cities and countries.

-Fellows particularly enjoy planning trips together, which is why we aim to have Fellows meet one another prior to the Fellowship and generally live in the same housing.
+Fellows particularly enjoy planning trips together, which is why we aim to have Fellows go on excursions together and live in the same housing.

 To the right are some of our favorite pictures from our Fellows' free time: